axibase/atsd/administration/user-authentication.md

 ### Token Authentication

-An HTTP request to a specific API URL starting with `/api/` can be authenticated by providing a valid API token in the request.
+An HTTP request to a specific API URL starting with `/api/` can be authenticated by providing a previously issued API token in the request.
 The token must be included in the `Authorization` header with type `Bearer`.

 ```sh
 --header "Authorization: Bearer <API-TOKEN>"
 ```

-Unlike in **Basic Authentication**, the API token enables access only to a **specific** URL, containing the path and optional query parameters, and a **specific** HTTP method that are fixed at the time the token is created.
+The token allows access to a **specific** URL, consisting of path and query parameters.
+The URL and the HTTP method are fixed at the time the token is created.
+The order of query parameters and the URL-encoding scheme is not important.

-The users can issue and revoke API tokens on their account settings page.
+Users can issue and revoke tokens on the Account Settings page.
 The tokens can be set to automatically expire and be subject to IP address restrictions.

   ![portal guest](./images/token-details.png)

-This type of authentication does not require sharing username and password credentials with client programs and is suited for automation scripts that need to execute specific actions such as uploading a CSV file.
+Token authentication does not require sharing username and password with client programs and is suited for automation scripts that need to execute a limited set of actions such as uploading a CSV file.

 ```bash
 curl https://atsd_hostname:8443/api/v1/csv?config=base-parser \